The Softdrive Stream - May 20206

 One of the fastest ways to reduce support escalations and improve the end-user experience is to ensure your administrators understand the most common issues users encounter and how to resolve them quickly.

-To help customers build operational expertise, Softdrive offers a complimentary Level 1 VDI Administrator Training session.
-During this interactive one-hour session, a member of the Softdrive Support team will meet directly with your administrators and walk through the most common support scenarios encountered in production environments.
+To help customers build operational expertise, Softdrive now offers a complimentary Level 1 VDI Administrator Workshop led by members of our Support team.
+During this interactive one-hour session, a member of the Softdrive Support organization will meet directly with your administrators and walk through the most common support scenarios encountered in production environments.

 Topics include troubleshooting login and connection issues, interpreting Softnet error messages, identifying common client-side problems, understanding session behavior, and reviewing proven troubleshooting workflows used by our own support engineers.
 Administrators will also learn where to locate diagnostic information within Softnet and gain practical tips for resolving issues before they require escalation to Softdrive Support.

-The goal of the training is simple: empower your team to resolve common end-user issues faster, improve response times, and build confidence managing your Softdrive environment.
+The goal of the workshop is simple: empower your team to resolve common end-user issues faster, improve response times, and build confidence managing your Softdrive environment.

-Whether you're onboarding new administrators or simply want to deepen your team's understanding of the platform, Level 1 VDI Administrator Training is a great way to help your organization get more value from Softdrive.
+Whether you're onboarding new administrators or simply want to deepen your team's understanding of the platform, the Level 1 VDI Administrator Workshop is a great way to help your organization get more value from Softdrive.

 What You'll Learn